Frequently Asked Questions

 Do I need a mental health care plan from my doctor?

-How many counselling sessions will I need?
+How many appointments will I need?

 One thing to also keep in mind is that one of the greatest predictors of positive therapeutic outcomes, is the quality of the relationship and rapport you develop with your counsellor.
 Building trust and developing that relationship can take time.
-Ultimately though, it is important to remember that it is completely your decision as to when you stop counselling.
+Ultimately though, it is important to remember that it is completely your decision as to when you stop therapy.
 Remember to discuss your goals and progress regularly and voice any concerns you may have.
-After all, as a client, you are the most important part of the counselling process!
+After all, as a client, you are the most important part of the therapy process!

 If you have any further questions, please email Sasha or use the Contact form.